Scar Therapy

 What can Scar Therapy assist with?

-Scar therapy may help with the following difficulties:
+Scar therapy may help with:

-- Puckering, thick, raised or wide scars
+• Puckering, thick, raised or wide scars

-- Pain and sensitivity
+• Pain and sensitivity

-- Limited movement, tightness or stiffness
+• Limited movement, tightness or stiffness

-- Cording or limited arm movement
+• Cording or limited arm movement

-- Capsular contracture (tightness following implant reconstruction)
+• Capsular contracture (tightness following implant reconstruction)

 What Happens During A Treatment?

-At your initial consultation, we’ll assess areas of tension around the scar, including any tightness in the underlying fascia, muscles, or fibrotic tissue.
-Our treatments are designed to be gentle and comfortable, even when working into deeper layers to encourage lasting change in the scar tissue.
+We begin working with new scars from 8 weeks post-surgery, once the skin has fully healed.
+At your initial consultation, we will assess areas of tension around the scar, including any tightness in the underlying fascia or muscles, and any fibrotic tissue.
+Our treatments are designed to be gentle and comfortable, even when working into deeper layers to encourage lasting change.
 Many clients report their scars feeling softer, smoother, and more mobile after treatment.

 Will My Scar Vanish?